-When two shifts are required and continued for three (3) consecutive days or more, eight (8) hours of work shall constitute the second shift for which nine (9) hours shall be paid.
-All hours worked in excess of eight (8) hours shall be paid for at overtime rates.
+When two (2) shifts are required and continued in accordance with the paragraph above, eight (8) hours of work will constitute the second shift for which nine (9) hours will be paid.

+All hours worked in excess of eight (8) hours will be paid for at overtime rates.